BIDeveloperExtensions/bideveloperextensions.github.io/_features/SmartDiff.md

 ![](Smart Diff_SmartDiffOptions.png)

 **Other Source Control Systems**
-If you would like Smart Diff to support other source control systems, add a comment [here](http://bidshelper.codeplex.com/workitem/17265).
+If you would like Smart Diff to support other source control systems please create an issue [here](/issues) requesting that.

 If you use TortoiseSVN, see the [ORAYLIS BI.SmartDiff](http://bismartdiff.codeplex.com) CodePlex project for an alternative.